 The Organization will follow due process and keep the affected individual and alleged offender informed of the status of the process.
-If an affected individual or alleged offender has grounds to believe that the procedure followed in respect of the handling of a formal report of prohibited conduct was improper, upon being informed of the outcome, the affected individual or alleged offender may contest an improper procedure pursuant to Chapter XI of the Staff Rules (informal resolution, management evaluation and recourse to the UN Dispute Tribunal / Appeals Tribunal if need be).
+If an affected individual or alleged offender has grounds to believe that the procedure followed in respect of the handling of a formal report of prohibited conduct was improper upon being informed of the outcome of the matter, the affected individual or alleged offender may contest an improper procedure pursuant to Chapter XI of the Staff Rules (informal resolution, management evaluation and recourse to the UN Dispute Tribunal / Appeal Tribunal if need be).
+Note this is a challenge to the process followed rather than the decision being made.

 Administrative decisions may also be challenged through the internal justice system.
 Strict timelines must be respected.
-More information is available from the Office of Administration of Justice website and in particular their handbook on how to resolve disputes.
+More information is available from the Administration of Justice website and in particular their handbook on how to resolve disputes.
 The Office of Staff Legal Assistance can provide support to staff members.